 America's Black Holocaust Museum's exhibits, educational programming, and community partnerships promote racial repair, healing, and reconciliation.

-Officially opening soon, this museum shares the story of the African-American experience from pre-captivity to the present as an integral part of U.S. history.
+This museum shares the story of the African-American experience from pre-captivity to the present as an integral part of U.S. history.
 Exhibits which include the following displays: story of African people before captivity, the trans-Atlantic slave trade, auction blocks, the civil rights movement (both past and present), and more.

 America’s Black Holocaust Museum was founded by lynching survivor Dr. James Cameron.
-The museum recognizes the contributions of freedom-loving people – black and white – who have worked and continue to works for racial justice, with a special focus on Milwaukee area civil rights leaders.
+The museum recognizes the contributions of freedom-loving people – black and white – who have worked and continue to work for racial justice, with a special focus on Milwaukee area civil rights leaders.
 A virtual museum at www.abhmuseum.org shares this story to a broader national and international audience.